 Games and Interactive IdeasBelow are a handful of popular games & interactive ideas

-Since we do not automatically bring all of our options to every event, you must inform us prior to the date of your event if you would like to include any of the options at your event.
-If you have additional questions, or if you would like to add any of the options to your event, please feel free to contact us.
+Since I do not automatically bring all of these options to every event, you must inform me prior to the date of your event if you would like to include any of the options at your event.
+If you have additional questions, or if you would like to add any of the options to your event, please feel free to contact me.

 WALLA – BALLA COST: FREE

 Up to 10 contestants can participate at one time.
 Contestants strap the Walla – Balla device around their waist, then with their hands locked behind their back, they must jump, wiggle, or bounce and try to get the ball into one of the 3 hoops.
 We keep score & the person with the most baskets in a given period of time wins.

 JUKEBOX ELIMINATOR COST: FREE